“Try to flesh out that first point a little bit more.”

 You're checking one of your students' essays.
 One of the sections of the essay isn't very convincing because the student didn't explain himself very well.
 You want him to write more.
-You say:
+You say this.

 Try to flesh out that first point a little bit more.